Faith is our foundation, and it is firm.

 Sophie played Mary in the UMHB Easter Pageant, and it was a life-changing experience.
 “It is so different than anything I’ve ever participated in.
 I didn’t ever expect to do or enjoy something like this, but we get to physically put ourselves in the shoes of the people who knew and loved Jesus in person.
 Specifically playing Mary, I had never reflected on what it must have been like to go through what she did.
 Amazing experience.
 Simply amazing.”

-Reaching Out is a campus-wide missions opportunity for all UMHB students.
+The Big Event is a campus-wide missions opportunity for all UMHB students.

 “It’s a great chance to get into the community and make an impact,” Jon explains.
 “This year we took playhouses to families who really needed the help, and all of them were the families of veterans or of deployed soldiers.
 And like all of our ministries, real attention is paid to actual genuine personal growth.
 Service, yes, but also making sure you’re genuinely growing in your faith in Christ.”